-DRWF is a member of the Association of Medical Research Charities (AMRC), a membership body representing 137 leading medical and health research charities in the UK.
-Working with member charities and partners AMRC aims to support the voluntary sectors effectiveness and advance medical research by developing best practice, providing information and guidance, improving public dialogue about research and science and influencing government.
+DRWF is a member of the Association of Medical Research Charities (AMRC), a membership body representing around 150 medical and health research charities who deliver high-quality research that saves and improves lives.
+Working with member charities and partners, AMRC aims to support voluntary sector effectiveness and advance medical research by developing best practice, providing information and guidance, improving public dialogue about research and science, and influencing government.

 Rigorous peer review process

 As an AMRC member we operate a rigorous peer review process, by which experts in the field of diabetes assess applications and reports to ensure that only the highest quality and most effective research receives DRWF funding.
 AMRC members are also required to ensure that the researchers they fund use good practice in their working methods.